 CNH Capital America LLC, a limited liability company organized under the laws of Delaware (often referred to as "CNH Capital America"), has acquired or originated or will acquire or originate and select the receivables transferred to each of the trusts and is also the sponsor for each transaction described in this prospectus and the accompanying prospectus supplement.
 CNH Capital America is an indirect wholly owned finance subsidiary of CNH Global N.V.
 Fiat S.p.A. ("Fiat") owns a controlling majority of the common shares of CNH Global N.V. ("CNH") through Fiat Netherlands Holding N.V., a wholly owned subsidiary of Fiat.
-On April 21, 2010, Fiat announced proposed plans to transfer certain nonautomotive Fiat businesses, including Fiat's interest in CNH, to a to-be-formed corporate entity which would be owned, as of the closing of the proposed transaction, by the Fiat shareholders ("Demerger").
-On July 21, 2010, Fiat's Board of Directors approved such plan and set January 1, 2011 as the expected effective date of the Demerger.
-Completion of the Demerger is subject to shareholder and regulatory approvals.
+On July 21, 2010, Fiat's Board of Directors approved a plan to transfer certain nonautomotive Fiat businesses, including Fiat's interest in CNH, to a new corporate entity which would be owned, as of the closing of the proposed transaction, by the Fiat shareholders ("Demerger").
+Fiat's Board of Directors set January 1, 2011 as the expected effective date of the Demerger.
+The Demerger was approved by Fiat shareholders on September 16, 2010, but is still subject to certain regulatory approvals.
 Prior to its conversion into a limited liability company on December 31, 2004, CNH Capital America was known as Case Credit Corporation and had been organized as a Delaware corporation since January 26, 1993.